🧬

 Are they good with children?

-They are generally protective of their family, but due to their size and guarding nature, supervision is always required.
+They are generally protective and gentle with their own family, but supervision is always recommended due to their size and guarding instincts.

 Are they easy to train?